Rent 2025/26

 What if I am affected by the under-occupancy charge?

 You will need to make sure that your payments cover your benefit shortfall.
-You may find that your payments must increase to avoid falling into arrears.
-If you have any questions, please speak to our Income & Financial Inclusion Team.
+You may find that your payments need to increase to avoid falling into arrears.
+If you have any questions, please speak to our Money Advice Team.

-Increasing rents means that we can continue to manage and maintain homes for our customers and invest back into our neighbourhoods.
-The chart below shows how we have spent money from rent this year.
+Income from rents means that we can continue to manage and improve our customers’ homes and invest back into our neighbourhoods.
+In the last twelve months, for every £100 of rental income we have spent: